In both scientific tests and prestige installations, the Vi~Aqua systems have proved highly effective.

 - Irish producers of lettuce, strawberries, tomatoes, carrots, and other vegetables in greenhouses

-- Chicken and pig farmers in Ireland, Danmark and other countries.
+- Chicken and pig farmers in Ireland, Denmark and other countries.

 At the Millennium Stadium

-The Vi~Aqua system is already in use at the Millennium Stadium, and helped produce a superb pitch for all rugby and football internationals.
+The Vi~Aqua system is in use at the Millennium Stadium, and helped grow a superb grass pitch for all rugby and football internationals.

 Vi~Aqua has helped the grass overcome the adverse effects of the enclosed stadium, which restricts both sunlight and air circulation at pitch level.
 The energised water encourages quicker and deeper root development, providing greater surface stability, and also increases the sward's natural defences against disease.

 At the Parken Stadium